 It can be difficult to motivate your child to move more.
 Official medical guidelines on the amount of recommended activity suggest 60 minutes of physical activity per day.
 This can include either moderate-intensity aerobic activity such as brisk walking, or vigorous-intensity activity such as running.
 Be sure to include vigorous-intensity aerobic activity on at least 3 days per week.

-Such devices should not be confused with gadgets that enable parents to stay connected with their children throughout the day.
+These devices should not be confused with gadgets that enable parents to stay connected with their children throughout the day.
 Although some share the same functions, these wearables typically use a GPS system to pinpoint the exact location of your child on a map.

 Let’s cut right to the chase.
 Out of all fitness trackers for kids we’ve come across, Garmin Vivofit Jr 2 is our choice as the best device.
 Now on its second generation, the activity band ticks all the right boxes.